 Typically, the Disney Christmas Day Parade is filmed in November or very early December.
 The recent trend has been recording in early November so footage can also be used for a Thanksgiving special.
 Recording is spread out over many takes, consuming several days.
 It is most certainly not one-time pass-through of a parade.

-In 2020, it’s highly likely that the Disney will record the Christmas special for ABC, Disney Channel, Disney+ and other outlets (usually, multiple specials are recorded all at once) from November 5, 2020 to November 8, 2020.
+In 2021, it’s highly likely that the Disney will return to its normal schedule and record the Christmas special for ABC, Disney Channel, Disney+ and other outlets (usually, multiple specials are recorded all at once) from November 4, 2021 to November 7, 2021.
 For the last few years, it’s been that first weekend in November.

 As always, select Cast Members and guests are recruited for the prime viewing areas closest to the stages.
 However, regular guests visiting Walt Disney World on these days may fill in available space and watch the recording of segments if they so desire.
 In actuality, only stage performances and interviews will be recorded at Walt Disney World, and not the traditional parade segments.

-The traditional parade segments will be recorded at Disneyland.
-Dates for Disneyland are always less certain, but it should likewise be in early November 2020.
+The traditional parade segments will likely be recorded at Disneyland once again.
+Dates for Disneyland are always less certain, but it should likewise be in early November 2021.
 Again, Disney uses this footage for Thanksgiving specials in addition to the popular ABC’s Disney Christmas Day Parade.

 Nowadays, ‘parade’ is probably a misnomer for what’s broadcast on ABC Christmas Day, because what airs is so broken up and more like a synergy fest to promote upcoming movie releases, television shows, Disney Parks, up and coming artists under Disney labels, and more.
 It’s basically a thinly-veiled infomercial for all things Disney…but a fun one, nonetheless!